 Alleviating diaper need is the cause we have chosen; in recognition of Diaper Need Awareness Week (September 24-30), we hope that our story inspires other families to give back in this easy and effective way.

 Shortly after my daughter’s second birthday, I discovered the amazing GOOD+ Foundation, which works tirelessly on behalf of families in need by providing donated baby gear and instruction and services.
 When I asked how we could best help, the response was clear and immediate: by collecting diapers to supplement the many families in their care who needed them.
 According to the National Diaper Bank Network, one in three American families cannot afford enough diapers to keep their babies clean and healthy.
+Speaking of babies health, make sure to learn more not only about grown supplements, but also about weight loss supplements for postpartum at thehealthmania,

 Without sufficient diapers, babies cannot be changed with the proper frequency, leading to rashes, infections and other urological issues.
 Diaper need ripples through family life in more lasting ways.
 Without diapers, kids can’t attend childcare and parents can’t work.
 Diaper need was even found by a Yale School of Medicine study to be more predictive of maternal depression than food insecurity.
 Across the country, diaper banks heroically meet this need by distributing diapers, most of which are donated by individuals, through social service agencies.